tektronix/tsp-toolkit/README.md

 1. Right-click a TSP file in the explorer or editor and select "Send Script to Terminal"
 2. Click the Run icon in the editor title bar when a TSP file is open

-You can also send a script to all connected instruments by right-clicking and selecting "Send Script to All Terminals".

 ### [Beta] Automated TSP Script Generation